 - If a par 4 or 5 hole is cart path only, lift, clean and place rules always are in effect on that hole.

 - Local Rule 2019 is in effect for Lost or Out of Bounds Ball, Stroke-and-Distance Relief.
 The relief is comparable to what could have been achieved if the player had taken stroke-and-distance relief.
 The player gets two penalty strokes when using this relief option.
 See

 Temporary Local Rules

 These rules are only in effect if the Committee determines a situation requires their use at a specific event.
 See USGA Model Local Rules E-3, Preferred Lies, and 8F, Abnormal Ground Conditions.

 - Lift, Clean, and Place Rule.
 If the ball lies in a fairway or closely mown area, it may be lifted, cleaned, and replaced within one foot of the original spot, not nearer to the hole.
 The player may not move the ball from the fringe onto the putting green.

-- Bunker Rule 2.
-Areas in bunkers where sand has been removed by the movement of water resulting in deep furrows through the sand, or where severe lack of maintenance is obvious, are ground under repair.
+- Bunker Rule.
+Areas in bunkers where severe lack of maintenance is obvious are ground under repair.
 The player may take free relief or penalty relief following rules for relief from abnormal ground conditions.
 The player may drop a ball at the nearest point of relief in the bunker no nearer the hole.
 The player may take penalty relief (one stroke) outside the bunker on a line going straight back from the hole.

 Pace of Play